FypeiH/HorizonsTI/README.md

 Welcome to **Horizons**!
 This is a personal project where I share my travel experiences, tips, and recommendations from around the world.
 Whether you're planning a new adventure or looking for inspiration, you'll find it here.

-## Features

-- **Destination Guides**: Discover amazing travel destinations with detailed guides.
-- **Travel Tips**: Helpful advice on planning your trips, packing, and more.
-- **Photo Gallery**: Stunning travel photos from various locations.
-- **Interactive Maps**: Explore travel spots on interactive maps.
-- **Comment Section**: Engage with readers by sharing your experiences in the comments.

 ## Pages

 - **Home**: Overview of the latest posts and featured content.